Email Marketing and Customer Journeys: The Complete Guide

 The time between researching and purchasing will vary greatly depending on the purchase being made.
 Consumers will spend a lot more time researching a new car purchase than their options for ordering dinner.
 A B2B prospect will likely conduct more research for a cloud storage provider than an office supply vendor.
 In most cases, the more risk there is, the more research is involved.

-The email strategy for Research
+The email marketing strategy for research

 This is a stage in which understanding the customer journey is crucial.
 You need to know what questions people are asking as they conduct research for a potential purchase.